Couple Therapy Training Program Application

 Other Application Information or Requirements

 Trainees must be independently licensed or working under the supervision of a licensed clinician.
-Please submit certificate of malpractice insurance and a current curriculum vitae by email.
+Please submit current curriculum vitae, certificate of malpractice insurance, and license if you have one by email to pcfine1934@gmail.com.

 If you are applying for the equity rate of $750, please email a statement explaining how you meet our criteria by (1) identifying as belonging to a racial or ethnic group with historical barriers to access and/or (2) primarily working with low income individuals or those who have also endured historical barriers to access by virtue of their race or ethnicity.
 Send email to Alice Rapkin, PCFINE Administrator at pcfine1934@gmail.com.